 The FOPSL Book Club meets on the third Friday of the month at 2:00 p.m.
 (September-June) in The Learning Center at the Library, and is open to everyone.
-Members of the club read the selected book for the month, then join in lively discussions.
+The March 20, 2020 meeting will start an hour earlier at 1:00 p.m.
+Members of the club read the selected book for the month and join in lively discussions.

 For more information about the FOPSL Book Club, including summaries of past book discussions and additional notes about the titles selected, please visit the Friends of Palm Springs Library Book Club Page.

 2019 / 2020 Season